kelvinch9/MCIT-Chrome-Extension/README.md

  * **Open-source** \
     MCIT Portal is open-source (duh!).
 Additionally, there are opportunities for students of the program to provide feedback and add new features.
  * **Secure** \
     Unlinke other chrome extensions, MCIT portal does not require a login, account, or require any special permissions.
-The only data stored by MCIT Portal can be found in the options page, and is stored internally on your gmail account using chrome.storage API
+The only data stored by MCIT Portal can be found in the options page, and is stored internally on your gmail account using chrome.storage API.
  * **Inuitive** \
     We've spent a lot of time on designing the UI of the extension.
 It's designed to be minimal, yet still makes navigation a breeze for users.
  * **Dynamic** \